4-Month Sleep Regression: Your Survival Guide Is Here

 When babies are awake for too long, they enter into an overtired state.
 A chemical reaction occurs in which their bodies convert the sleep hormone melatonin into the stress hormone cortisol, which makes it much more difficult for them to fall asleep.

-If her naps were less than 60 minutes or she skipped the third nap, then lean on an earlier bedtime.
-If her first two naps were an hour or longer and she took a third nap, then putting her down between 6:30 p.m. to 7:30 p.m. is appropriate.
+If their naps were less than 60 minutes or they skipped the third nap, then lean on an earlier bedtime.
+If their first two naps were an hour or longer and they took a third nap, then putting them down between 6:30 p.m. to 7:30 p.m. is appropriate.

 4) Ramp Up Tummy Time During The Day

-Increase her tummy time sessions during the day to help her master this skill so it won’t take such a toll on sleep.
+Increase tummy time sessions during the day to help your little one master this skill so it won’t take such a toll on sleep.
 Aim for three tummy time sessions per day lasting 10 to 15 minutes each.

 5) Find A Sleep Training Method That Works For You

-We don’t sleep train babies prior to 4 months from their estimated due date, but if your baby is 4 months or older, then our sleep training methods can work for you.
+We don’t recommend sleep training babies prior to 4 months from their estimated due date, but if your baby is 4 months or older, some sleep training methods can work for you.

 Sleep training doesn’t have to mean crying it out.
-Download one of our ebooks or schedule a free 15-minute sleep consultation to get started.
+Download one of the Dream Baby Sleep ebooks or schedule a free 15-minute sleep consultation to get started.

 6) Try Swaddling

-If your little one is experiencing the sleep regression a little early (i.e., three months old), you can continue swaddling your baby if this calms them.
+If your little one is experiencing the sleep regression a little early (i.e., three months old), you can continue swaddling if this calms them.

 Note: Once your baby starts to roll over, it's no longer safe to swaddle them for bedtime.
 This is because they may roll over onto their stomach during the night and struggle to roll back to a safer position when they are in a swaddle.